 Does this tug-of-war leave you feeling confused?

 Do you sometimes wonder how you can or should show your support?

 Do you sometimes wonder if it’s okay to buy something wrapped in pink or covered with pink ribbons?

 To grab a copy of my FREE ebook, Pink Is Just a Color, Ribbons Are Just Ribbons: A collection of writings about Pinktober shenanigans, Click Here.

 So, what CAN a person do not only during October, but all year long to support educated awareness?

-No matter how you feel about pink or pink ribbons, here are 12 things you can do all year long to help support educated awareness:
+No matter how you feel about pink or pink ribbons, here are 12 things you can do all year long to help support educated breast cancer awareness:

 Remember, it’s fine (maybe) to buy something you need or want that is pink or has a pink ribbon.
 It’s not so fine to buy something just BECAUSE it’s pink or has a pink ribbon or two slapped on it.
 Big difference in my book.
 Bottom line – pink responsibly!

 2. Start a conversation with your friend, neighbor, relative or co-worker.